 It’s the 21st Century and with longer hours at work, it could be difficult to follow the dentist’s recommendation to brush after every meal.
 Dedicating a little time out of your busy schedule to brush twice daily could even prove to be an equally herculean task.
 But the reality is, some things are just too important to ignore.
-Ignoring oral hygiene could have painful repercussions; painful, diseased gums could affect your concentration at the workplace; tooth cavities could develop into decayed teeth into rotten teeth and can have embarrassing consequences, affecting your interactions in the workplace.
+Ignoring teeth care could have painful repercussions; painful, diseased gums could affect your concentration at the workplace; tooth cavities could develop into decayed teeth into rotten teeth and can have embarrassing consequences, affecting your interactions in the workplace.

 Get a dental go pack